 Ashwagandha is a great herb for long term brain fog, however, it’s important to be patient as it can take 1 or 2 months of regular use to build the adrenals back up to health.
 Usually, benefits are noticed after about 1 or 2 weeks of use, which will gradually increase over time.

 The nerve cells use electrical impulses and neurotransmitters to send signals throughout the brain and to the rest of the body.
 In order to do this, they need to have access to trace vitamins and minerals like magnesium, zinc, selenium, calcium, sodium, and vitamin B3 & B6.
-Some of these essential vitamins and minerals can be found in our MAGnify Magenesium Supplement.

 Although all of these vitamins and minerals can be obtained from the diet, nutrient deficiencies are common, leading to the development of brain fog over time.